sti136/MachineLearningnote/content.md

-## test
+## Content
-This is the first test and the content of machine learning note
+This is content of machine learning note form Coursera
 > 1. linear regression